xStarbound/xStarbound/doc/lua/object.md

 #### `Vec2I` object.getInputNodePosition(`unsigned` nodeIndex)

 Returns the relative position of the specified wire input node.
+Will throw an error if an invalid (out-of-range) node is specified.

 ---

 #### `Vec2I` object.getOutputNodePosition(`unsigned` nodeIndex)

 Returns the relative position of the specified wire output node.
+Will throw an error if an invalid (out-of-range) node is specified.

 ---

 #### `bool` object.getInputNodeLevel(`unsigned` nodeIndex)

 Returns the current level of the specified wire input node.
+Will throw an error if an invalid (out-of-range) node is specified.

 ---

 #### `bool` object.getOutputNodeLevel(`unsigned` nodeIndex)

 Returns the current level of the specified wire output node.
+Will throw an error if an invalid (out-of-range) node is specified.

 ---

 #### `bool` object.isInputNodeConnected(`unsigned` nodeIndex)

 Returns `true` if any wires are currently connected to the specified wire input node and `false` otherwise.
+Will throw an error if an invalid (out-of-range) node is specified.

 ---

 #### `bool` object.isOutputNodeConnected(`unsigned` nodeIndex)

-Returns `true` if any wires are currently connected to the specified wire output node and `false` otherwise
+Returns `true` if any wires are currently connected to the specified wire output node and `false` otherwise.
+Will throw an error if an invalid (out-of-range) node is specified.

 ---

 #### `Map<EntityId, unsigned>` object.getInputNodeIds(`unsigned` nodeIndex)

-Returns a map of the entity id of each wire entity connected to the given wire input node and the index of that entity's output node to which the input node is connected.
+Returns a map of the entity ID of each wire entity connected to the given wire input node and the index of that entity's output node to which the input node is connected.
+Will return any connections to invalid output nodes.

 ---

 #### `Map<EntityId, unsigned>` object.getOutputNodeIds(`unsigned` nodeIndex)

-Returns a map of the entity id of each wire entity connected to the given wire output node and the index of that entity's input node to which the output node is connected.
+Returns a map of the entity ID of each wire entity connected to the given wire output node and the index of that entity's input node to which the output node is connected.
+Will return any connections to invalid input nodes.

 ---

 #### `void` object.setOutputNodeLevel(`unsigned` nodeIndex, `bool` level)

 Sets the level of the specified wire output node.
+Will throw an error if an invalid (out-of-range) node is specified.

 ---